Logo for Piano Play It

 The C major chord is named after that important interval which defines him as a Major Chord.

-To conclude, one can say that C major is built out of a Major third and a Minor Third.
+To conclude, one can say that a C major chord is built out of a Major third and a Minor Third.

 C major would be written as a plain C for example.
 No other chord symbol is needed.